-- Streaming multiprocessors, with up to 83 teraflops of power for shaders, more than double the previous generation.
+- Streaming multiprocessors, with up to 83 teraflops of power for shaders, more than double that of the previous generation.

-- Third generation RT Cores, with up to 191 teraflops of effective ray tracing.
+- XNUMXrd generation RT Cores, with up to 191 teraflops of effective ray tracing.
 2,8 times more than the previous generation.

-- Fourth generation Tensor Cores, with up to 1,32 Tensor teraflops.
+- Fourth generation Tensor Cores, with up to 1,32 teraflops Tensor.
 5 times more than the previous generation using FP8 acceleration.

 - Shader Execution Reordering, to improve execution efficiency by reallocating shading workloads on the fly to better utilize GPU resources.
-Improves ray tracing performance up to 3 times, and improves frame rate up to 25% more.
+Improves ray tracing performance by up to 3 times, and improves frame rates by up to 25% more.

 - Ada Optical Flow Accelerator, with up to 2 times more performance.
-Helps DLSS 3 predict movements in scenes, which allows the neural network to improve the frame rate per second while maintaining the level of image quality.
+It helps DLSS 3 to predict movements in scenes, which allows the neural network to improve the frame rate per second while maintaining the level of image quality.

-- Dual NVIDIA Encoders, which cut export times by up to half.
-Now includes support for AV1.
+- NVIDIA Dual Encoderss, which cut export times in half.
+Now comes with support for AV1.
 The NVENC AV1 encoder is going to be integrated into OBS, Blackmagic Design, DaVinci Resolve, Discord and other programs.